-The FDACS Florida Forest Service has major responsibility for protecting forest lands and the public from the effects of wildfire.
+The Florida Division of Forestry (DOF) has major responsibility for protecting forest lands and the public from the effects of wildfire.
 Local fire-rescue departments have primary responsibility for structural fires.
 They also are the first responders to all fires.
-If the local fire-rescue department has determined that the wildfire event is beyond its capacity to fight, the local fire-rescue department can request assistance from the Florida Forest Service.
+If the local fire-rescue department has determined that the wildfire event is beyond its capacity to fight, the local fire-rescue department can request assistance from the DOF.
 When that occurs, an incident command control is established with state and local fire-rescue departments working together to extinguish the wildfire.